 “Prior authorization is preapproval for medical services or prescription drugs that health insurance plans often require before they will cover the cost.”

 The government-run Medicare program has few requirements for prior authorizations.
-Private Insurance companies found no one was watching over Medicare Advantage and implemented prior authorization requirements for many of the medical and pharmacy requests.
-The evidence is that Medicare Advantage plans are delaying or even preventing Medicare beneficiaries from getting optimal care, harming the patient’s health.
+The large corporate private insurers reveled over the fact no one was watching over Medicare Advantage and implemented prior authorization requirements for many medical and pharmacy requests.
+This enabled Medicare Advantage plans to delay or deny payments and medical care.

 According to a study by the American Medical Association on the impact of prior authorizations on patient health and care: